Project F

 Display Timings

-640x480 is the classic VGA display that works with analogue VGA monitors as well as contemporary HD displays and televisions.
-I recommend starting with this resolution when developing new display logic; it’s almost foolproof and requires lower clock speeds than HD resolutions.
+640x480 is one of the classic VGA resolutions and became the lowest common denominator for computer displays in the early 1990s.
+640x480 works with analogue VGA monitors and most contemporary HD displays and televisions.
+I recommend starting with 640x480 when developing your own hardware; it’s almost foolproof and requires much lower clock speeds than HD resolutions.

 Beginning FPGA Graphics includes SystemVerilog designs using this display mode.